italoadler/bitbooks/coding_trig/book/chapter_05/chapter_05.md

 In HTML's canvas, the `globalAlpha` property sets the opacity of anything drawn on the canvas thereafter.
 A value of 0.0 would be fully transparent, while 1.0 would be fully opaque.
 We're setting it to 0.5 + the sine of `angle`, time 0.5, which makes it oscillate between 0.0 and 1.0, causing the circle to fade in and out of existence.

 You might see a useful pattern emerging here when creating oscillating properties with sine.
-You choose the center point that you want the value to go back and forth around, and how much you want the value to vary from that center.
+You choose a base value that you want the final value to oscillate around, and a range of how much you want the final value to vary from that base.
 The final value is the center, plus the sine times that variance.
+Stated as a formula:

+    final = base + sin(angle) * rangle

+And the speed of the oscillation is dependent on how much you increment the angle on each frame.

 Listing 5-4 shows yet another example, this time by rotating an object.